Originally written in April 2015

 23. New Jersey Devils — Jakub Kindl, D

 Jakub Kindl was a nice player for the Red Wings.
-He won’t light up the score sheet or get noticed defensively, but he goes on the ice and simply does his job.
+He didn’t light up the score sheet or get noticed defensively, but he went on the ice and simply did his job.
 That sounds like the perfect New Jersey Devil.

 Original Pick: RW Nicklas Bergfors